caseyg/awesome/TOPICS.md

 ## shadcn-svelte

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 ## stripe

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 *   [ParabolInc/parabol](https://github.com/ParabolInc/parabol) - Free online agile retrospective meeting tool

 ## stripe-payments

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 ## svelte-animations

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 ## svelte-superforms

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 ## vercel-ai

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 ## vercel-ai-sdk

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 ## zod

-*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, content-filtering, and more.
+*   [engageintellect/spatz-2](https://github.com/engageintellect/spatz-2) - just like spatz... but with shadcn-svelte, svelte-animations, svelte-superforms, stripe payments, subscriptions, content-filtering, and more.

 *   [mfts/papermark](https://github.com/mfts/papermark) - Papermark is the open-source DocSend alternative with built-in analytics and custom domains.